-Notable behind-the-scenes energy saving measures in 2019 included the completion of lighting retrofit projects and efficiency gains in the operation of our Building Automation System.
+Notable behind-the-scenes energy saving measures in 2019 included the completion of LED lighting retrofit projects and improvement to scheduling and operation of HVAC equipment.

 1 Wackernagel, M. and Rees, W. (1996) Our Ecological Footprint: Reducing Human Impact on the Earth.
 New Society Publishers, Philadelphia.